withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 }
 ```

-This can be migrated to an Astro component using [named slots](https://docs.astro.build/en/core-concepts/astro-components/#named-slots):
+The above component can be reproduced in Astro by using a `slot=""` attribute to pass data to a particular named `<slot />` placeholder component.

 ```astro title="src/components/PageHeader.astro"
 <header>